 Without treatment, peripheral artery disease can result in heart attack, stroke, amputation, and early death if left untreated.
 It’s important to see a doctor, particularly a vascular surgeon if you’re experiencing PAD symptoms.

 Vascular surgeons are doctors who specialize in arteries and veins.
 Each person will have symptoms that are unique to them, so everyone who sees a vascular surgeon for PAD will get an individualized approach and treatment plan.
 Treatment options may include medical therapy or a surgical procedure.
-Vascular surgeons determine which is the best option for each patient to give them the most benefit with the least amount of risk.
-Their goal is to improve your circulation to keep you active.
+Vascular surgeons will determine each patient's best opportunity to give them the most significant benefit with the least amount of risk.
+Our goal is to improve your circulation to keep you active.

-Some medications used to treat pain during walking have led to a doubling in patient walking distance.
-They work by providing more blood flow to your legs and feet.
+Some medications used to treat pain during walking have contributed to patient’s doubling their walking distance.
+These medications work by providing more blood flow to your legs and feet.
 They also lower your cholesterol and decrease your chance of a heart attack, stroke or blood clot.
 Supervised exercise therapy has led to longer pain-free walking distances when compared to specific procedures.

-Minimally-invasive surgical options include:
+Minimally invasive surgical options include:

-- Balloon angioplasty: using balloons to open the area of narrowing.
-This allows more blood flow to reach your legs and feet
+- Balloon angioplasty using balloons to open the area of narrowing.
+This allows more blood flow to reach your legs and feet.

 - Stent placement allows for permanent scaffolding of the artery so it can remain open longer.

 - A CO2 (carbon dioxide) angiogram.
 For patients with kidney problems, CO2 may be recommended to reduce injury to the kidney during angiograms.
 The patient can obtain an improvement in their pain without damage to their kidney function.